department-of-veterans-affairs/vets.gov-content-style-guide/terms.md

 ### L

+- lewisite: defined as a natural compound that contains the poisin arsenic.
 - life insurance: Do not hyphenate in the form of a compound adjective: “life insurance coverage.”
 - Loan Guaranty agent: Capped per SME.
 - Loan Technician: Capped.
+- Loss of range of motion: use "problems moving your body."

 ### M

+- manufacturing: use "making."
+- maximum: use "top limit."
 - may: See entry for "can."
 - Military Occupation Code (MOC)
 - Million Veteran Program (MVP)